Manaslu Tsum Valley Trek

 This day is ideal for exploring the upper Manaslu region because it is a short but picturesque trekking day.
 Along the Budhi Gandaki River, you will walk a leisurely trail with breathtaking views of the nearby peaks all around you.

-Day 13 of your 18-day Manaslu Tsum Valley Trek itinerary is particularly noteworthy since it's the day you acclimatise to Sama Gaun and arrive at the Base Camp of the eighth-highest mountain in the world.
+One of the major days of this trip today is particularly noteworthy since it's the day you acclimatise to Sama Gaun and arrive at the Base Camp of the eighth-highest mountain in the world.

-Along with taking in one of the most breathtaking hikes of the entire trek, you will spend the day acclimating to the thin mountain air.
+Along with completing one of the most breathtaking hikes of the journey, you will spend the day acclimatising.
 The trail leads up to breathtaking glacial moraines as it ascends from Sama Gaun through birch and rhododendron forests.

-Enjoy panoramic views of the Manaslu range and glaciers cascading down into the valley.
-When you reach the 4,800-meter Manaslu Base Camp, you can get a closer look at the breathtaking views of snow ridges, icefalls, and the majestic face of Mount Manaslu.
+Enjoy panoramic views of the Manaslu range and glaciers flowing down into the valley.
+When you reach the 4,800-metre Manaslu Base Camp, you can get a closer look at the breathtaking views of snow ridges, icefalls, and the majestic face of Mount Manaslu.

-After that, you spend the night in Sama Gaun, where you are greeted with cosy cuisine and the warmth of Teahouyse hospitality.
+After that, you spend the night in Sama Gaun, where you are greeted with local cuisine and authentic Teahouse hospitality.

 You begin today's trek with a leisurely ascent through alpine meadows and juniper forests with stunning views of the Manaslu massif and Samdo Peak after a restorative nap and a hearty breakfast.

-Follow the path alongside the Budhi Gandaki River, passing through stone amni walls decorated with vibrant prayer flags and wooden bridges.
+After that, you will be following the path alongside the Budhi Gandaki River, passing through stone mani walls decorated with vibrant prayer flags and wooden bridges.
 Surprisingly, the route leads to desolate highlands that indicate the approach of the Tibetan border area.

 Additionally, pause at picturesque locations along the way to get sweeping views of Syacha Glacier, Pangboche Himal, and Naike Peak.
 You will soon reach Samdo (3,875 m), a charming Tibetan refugee village rich in Buddhist culture and natural beauty.